ImperialOctopus/worlds-to-follow/docs/03-skills/03-pen/06-spirituality.md

 speed="enhancement"
 title="Omen"
 subtitle="Enhancement">
 When you rest, roll 2d6 and record the outcome as an omen.
-You can choose to replace a roll you make, or a roll another creature makes on offence or defence against you, with the omen.
+When you make a roll, or another creature makes a roll against you, you can choose to replace the result of the dice roll with your omen.
+Choose before the dice are rolled, and add any skills and bonuses as normal.
 Once used, the omen is lost.
 </AbilityCard>

 #### 7: Touch of Otherwhere